WesBosman/small-wins/README.md

 - [ ] Add https
 - [ ] Make it theme-able using settings
+- [ ] Add a way to restore default settings
 - [ ] Add a way to delete items / categories

 I ended up renaming the project to KeepingScore because I already had the domain.